Gavriil1/CI_PP4_TD/README.md

 ### Lighthouse

-Performance, best practices and SEO was tested using Lighthouse.
+Performance, best practices, and SEO were tested using Lighthouse.

 #### Desktop
 <details><summary>Login</summary>